Mexico Field Trips, February and March 1980

 means “Kingdom”.

-for a while (she has a restaurant) & arranged to meet back there
+for a while (she has a restaurant) and arranged to meet back there

 for lunch at 2.